wworks/BigNumberCalculator/README.md

 Allmost all of these will work with 1000 digits, and return the result instantly(Division is still too slow for 1000 digit numbers, though.
 Up to 300 digits it works fine.)

 The code has Function comments and descriptions.
 Also, the code itself is commented if you want to take a look at it.
+For a detailed explanation of the inner workings you can of course contact me.

 ###### All functions are thoroughly tested, but needless to say, i don't take any responsibility for any wrong answers :)